-Most of the time, the parties agree to the report going into evidence, either as a courtesy to the court, or to avoid spending a lot of time and money to have the expert go through the whole report in his direct testimony, subject to objections, rulings, etc.
+Most of the time, the parties agree to the report going into evidence, either as a courtesy to the court, or to avoid spending a lot of time and money on having the expert go through the whole report in his direct testimony, subject to objections, rulings, etc.

 Cross examination of the court appointed expert

 A forensic psychologist is probably the most difficult type of expert to cross examine.
 Ideally, you should know as much about psychology as he or she does, which is only going to be possible if you have your own PHD in the field.

-Because of the inherent difficulty of cross examination of this type of witness and the risk of asking the “one question too many”, consider writing out all cross examination questions in advance, even if you have tried many child custody cases before.
+Because of the inherent difficulty of cross examination of this type of witness and the risk of asking “one question too many”, consider writing out all cross examination questions in advance, even if you have tried many child custody cases before.

 Do you know what a mental status evaluation is?
 Do you know the difference between a personality disorder and a feature of a personality disorder?
-Do you know how personality disorders affect parenting, and what is the prognosis is for treatment of them?
-Are you familiar with the drawbacks of the Minnesota Multiphasic Personality Inventory Test (commonly called the “MMPI”)?
+Do you know how personality disorders affect parenting capacity, and what is the prognosis is for treatment of them?
+How much do you know about early child development?

-The ideal cross examination would be to propose a hypothetical question,that you will be able to connect up, which the expert concedes would, if proven, change his recommendation.
+The ideal cross examination would be to propose a hypothetical question that you will be able to connect up, which the expert concedes would, if proven, change his recommendation.
 This is as rare as a “hole in one” in golf.

-If, as sometimes happens, the report is somewhat out of date by the time the expert commences his testimony, and there have been significant events that have happened in the case subsequent to the date of the report, you could either ask for an updated report before having the witness testify (which may require a written motion), or you can cross examine the expert by asking him hypothetical questions based upon these events.
+If, as sometimes happens, the report is somewhat out of date by the time the expert commences his testimony, and there have been significant events that have happened in the case subsequent to the date of the report, you could ask for an updated report before having the witness testify.
+You may have to make a motion.

-In general, questions about what the expert didn’t do, i.e. administer psychological tests, make a diagnosis, visit both parents’ homes, speak with obvious collaterals such as the child’s therapist or teacher, are low risk questions, that, assuming the expert did not do a really through job, can do some damage.
+In general, questions about what the expert didn’t do, i.e. administer psychological tests, make a diagnosis, visit both parents’ homes, speak with obvious collaterals such as the child’s therapist or teacher, are low risk questions, that, assuming the expert did not do a really thorough job, can do some damage.

 Impeachment by learned treatises

-As to books that he has edited, it is likely that he will admit that the book that he edited is an authoritative work.
+As to books that he has edited, it is likely that he will admit that the book that he himself edited is an authoritative work.
 As to books and articles by other experts, some witnesses will refuse to agree that any other texts are “authoritative”.